lluppesms/copilot-dotnet-rps/Labs/RPS-Lab-4/README.md

 You can now safely delete the "private class Score" section from the RockPaperScissors.cs file.

-Run the program to make sure it still works and you should have a refactored version of the Rock Paper Scissors game!
+Run the program to make sure it still works now.

 ---

 ### Step 6: Adding documentation to methods

-Method documentation is very useful when you can calling methods or APIs from other methods.
+Method and parameter documentation is very useful when you are calling methods from other methods or or calling APIs with tools like Swagger.
 Use the inline Copilot Chat to select a method that has parameters and needs a documentation header (like the ValidateAndConvertInput() method) and then ask Copilot to help you with that:

 ``` yaml
 Can you add a documentation header to this method?